jvitku/nengo_1.4/README.md

 Changelog
 --------------

+###nenoros-master-v0.0.6
+* TODO: adding support for `ctu.nengoros.model.termination.TransformTermination`, which contains transformation matrix and is able to change dimension between input and output of the Termination.
+This (combined with dynamical adding of new Terminations) will provide ability to connect nodes of arbitrary dimensions together.

 ###nengoros-master-v0.0.5
 * Added support for creating Projections to nodes, that are not neural Ensembles.
 During adding a Projection, new Termination which implements this transformation is added.